patch-e/Passwird-Deals/README.md

 - 1.6 Update release approved to the App Store, June 8, 2012
 - 1.5 Update release approved to the App Store, May 31, 2012
 - 1.4 Initial release approved to the App Store, May 18, 2012

+v2.2
+====
+- 3rd party component licenses added to the About view
+- Consistent text shadowing added to black text on top of gray background colors

 v2.1
 ====